How messaging impacts a conversation's lifecycle

 The agent load, displayed in a column in the Messaging Agent List, is an indication of the agent’s capacity and helps agent managers to understand how the agent is managing their workload.

 The load is calculated by dividing the total weight of the assigned conversations by the agent’s maximum number of messaging conversations (which can be configured on the user page).
-The weight of each conversation is determined using smart capacity.
+The weight of each conversation is determined using Dynamic Capacity.

 To configure agent maximum capacity: